Jump to

 Human Trafficking Prevention

-Since emergency nurses are often the first health care workers to have contact with human trafficking victims, the conversation and education on this topic has ramped up in recent years.
+Since emergency nurses are often the first health care workers to have contact with human trafficking victims, more attention has been given to education on recognizing signs of trafficking and appropriate care in recent years.

 Resources